JRigh/JRigh/README.md

 Greetings, my name is Julian Sampedro.

-I am a statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python (and other data science tools).
+I am a data scientist, initially trained as a statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python (and other data science tools).

 ![welcome](/assets/welcome.jpg)